Abdulghani-Alhamwi/English-Learning-System-Custom-UI-Enhanced-Features/README.md

 ⚠️ Requires **Visual Studio 2026**.

 1. Clone or download the repository.
-2. Ensure your **Display Scale** is set to 100 for proper UI display.
+2. For proper UI display, it is **recommended** to set your Windows **Display Scale to 100%**.
+Other scaling values may affect layout alignment in the current version.
 3. Open the solution in **Visual Studio 2026**.
 4. Ensure **.NET Framework 4.8.1** is installed.
 5. Set your **Google AI API key** in class `clsWord`.